All | Math | Science/Technology | Extracurricular | Humanities/Social Sciences | Art/Music | Language Arts | Foreign Languages

 In this science-themed diorama class, students will be exposed to concepts such as trophic levels, the water cycle, biological competition, geographic isolation, convergent evolution, species diversification, natural vs unnatural climate change, food webs, habitat loss, and ecological niches, while they are working on their models.

 Each student will create an individual diorama.
 Students will craft and hand-shape their scene on a 10 x 14 inch foam board using artistic, model-making techniques.
-They will customize their dioramas with landforms, waterways, plant life, and paint.
+They will customize their dioramas with landforms, dunes, plant life, and paint.
 Once individual projects are constructed, students will populate them with miniature figures and combine their dioramas alongside those of their classmates to create a larger terrain.
 Students will then compete in a zoology-based survival strategy game.
 Each student will create one board and receive a set of miniatures to take home with them.
 Course documents such as maps, game rules and all other instructional media will be available via a Google Drive link which will be emailed to parents.
 There is a $25.00 materials fee payable to the instructor on the first day of class.

 Topics in this series include: Tropics (The Rainforest)- Quarter 1; Tundra (The Arctic)- Quarter 2; Arid (The Desert)- Quarter 3; and Grasslands (The Savanna)- Quarter 4.

 Electricity is Elementary!
-Cool Conductors
+Simple Circuits

 Class Time: 11:00 am Duration: 55 min